Paul Johnson (civil servant): COVID-19

-During the COVID-19 pandemic in Ontario, Johnson served as Hamilton's emergency operations centre director, where he managed the city's response to the COVID-19 pandemic along with the medical officer of health.
-In 2020, Johnson was named Hamilton's citizen of the year, along with the medical officer of health.
+During the COVID-19 pandemic in Ontario, Johnson served as Hamilton's emergency operations centre director, where he managed the city's response to the COVID-19 pandemic along with medical officer of health Dr. Elizabeth Richardson.
+In 2020, Johnson and Richardson were named Hamilton's citizen of the year.

 City of Toronto

 Johnson left Hamilton in 2021 to become the City of Toronto's deputy city manager for community and social services on September 7.
 In Toronto, Johnson worked on housing issues such as the Tenants First program, and creating the Toronto Seniors Housing Corporation.
 He also oversaw the launch of the Toronto Community Crisis Service, a non-police based crisis intervention pilot program, and worked on the city’s bid to co-host the 2026 FIFA World Cup.

 On December 2, 2022, Mayor John Tory announced that Johnson was selected to become Toronto's city manager.
-Since Chris Murray stepped down on August 19, the city manager had been vacant, with deputy city manager Tracy Cook acting in the role until Johnson's appointment.
+Since Chris Murray stepped down on August 19, the role of city manager had been vacant, with deputy city manager Tracy Cook acting in the role until Johnson's appointment.
 Johnson's appointment was one of the first uses of the new strong mayor powers granted to the mayor of Toronto following the 2022 election.

 Personal life

-Johnson coaches and referees basketball and is a NCCP evaluator and instructor.
+Johnson referees basketball and is a NOCP evaluator and instructor.